 4.2 Summarise the rules which require market participants to maintain call interception (wire-tap) capabilities.
 Does this cover: (i) traditional telephone calls; (ii) VoIP calls; (iii) emails; and (iv) any other forms of communications?

-Yes, the obligation to enable lawful interception applies to all forms of communications, including telephone calls, VoIP calls, emails (if technically possible), and other forms of communications.
+Yes, the obligation to enable lawful interception applies to all forms of communications, including telephone calls, VoIP calls, emails (if technically possible).

 4.3 How does the state intercept communications for a particular individual?